 Salt is not the enemy.
 For millions of people living with POTS, it is one of the most accessible and effective tools for managing daily symptoms.
 The science is clear: increased sodium intake expands blood volume, reduces standing heart rate, and lowers the stress hormones that make every moment upright feel like a battle.

 Of course, every body is different.
-The specific amount of sodium that works for you should always be discussed with your healthcare team, especially if you have co-existing conditions like hypertension or kidney disease.
-But for the vast majority of the POTS community, the prescription is simple: more salt, more water, and a little more understanding from the world around us.
+The specific amount of sodium that works for you should always be discussed with your healthcare team, especially if you have co-existing conditions like hypertension, kidney disease, heart disease, adrenal disease, pregnancy, or medications that affect fluid and electrolytes.
+The goal is not reckless salting.
+The goal is enough sodium, enough water, and enough medical context to help your body do the job it has been struggling to do.

 Your hydration is not a luxury — it is a lifeline.
 And we think your lifeline should be delicious.